-VPNs can get around these access restrictions.
-So, even though the government of China doesn’t want you to watch US documentaries, their efforts to block the stream of video are nullified by the privacy protection that the secure encrypted VPN tunnel provides.
+VPNs can get around these content access restrictions for you when you are traveling abroad.
+So, even though the government of China doesn’t want you to watch US documentaries from home, their efforts to block the stream of video are nullified by the privacy protection that the secure encrypted VPN tunnel provides.

 Related: How to unblock video streaming sites

 Can I use a free VPN for streaming IPTV?